websight-io/docs/docs/docs/developers/setup/index.md

 # Project setup

-This document describes the WebSight project’s initial setup, instance overview, and application development.
-We will generate a new project from the Maven archetype, describe what it contains and explain how to develop the application.
-All the screens and examples will be referring to the project generated during the guide.

 This document describes the WebSight project’s initial setup and instance overview.
 We will generate a new project from the Maven archetype and check what it contains.
 The generated structure is an example starting point for projects which is recommended and suitable for a typical web application based on WebSight CMS Community edition.

 ## Generate project